London Fire Brigade: Safety and fire prevention

 LFB firefighters and watch officers often visit residential and commercial premises to advise on hazard risk assessment and fire prevention.
 They also provide safety education to schools and youth groups.
 Each of the London boroughs has a central fire safety office that collates and coordinates fire prevention work in accordance with legislation, and they are supported by a dedicated team of specialist officers.

-In 2010/11, the LFB made 70,016 home fire safety visits.
-Over 100,000 children are seen each year by the brigade's schools team.
+In 2010–2011, the LFB made 70,016 home fire safety visits.
+More than 100,000 children are seen each year by the brigade's schools team.
 Around half of all serious fires occur in the home, and many house fires attended by the LFB no smoke alarm was fitted, despite the LFB fitting tens of thousands in homes every year.

 Stations and equipment

 As of 2014, the LFB has 103 fire stations, including one river station, across the 32 London boroughs and the City of London.
 They are staffed 24 hours a day by full-time employees of the brigade, and are linked to a control centre in Merton.
 This centre was opened in 2012; calls to it are fed from 999 operators at BT, Cable & Wireless and Global Crossing.

 Central London stations can attend up to 8,000 calls per year, inner-city stations about 3,000 to 4,000 calls per year (these tend to be the stations that are busy serving the densely populated areas), and outlying or suburban fire stations may attend around 1,500 calls which include road traffic accidents, grass fires and house fires.

-LFB does not use retained firefighter, who live and work near their local station and are on-call.
+LFB does not use retained firefighters, who live and work near their local station and are on-call.

 Each station has four shifts, or 'watches': red, white, blue and green, with a Sub Officer (single appliance stations) or Station Officer (multi appliance stations) in charge of each.
 The overall management of the station falls to the Station Commander, who will also attend serious incidents, as well as spending time on call.

 A group of one (City of London) to five (Tower Hamlets) stations within a borough are managed by a Borough Commander (Group Commander) who interacts strategically on a local level with the Borough Commander for the police and ambulance services and the chief executive of the local authority.